jupiterio/shape-detector/README.md

 > Shape/gesture/stroke detection/recognition algorithm based on the $1 (dollar) recognizer

-This is a quick, dirty and direct port of [this gesture shape recognition library by MatthieuLoutre](https://github.com/MathieuLoutre/shape-detector) to Lua.
-Plays nicely with LÖVE. *Should* work exactly as the original.
+This is a quick and dirty port of [this gesture shape recognition library by MatthieuLoutre](https://github.com/MathieuLoutre/shape-detector) to Lua, with some little tweaks.
+Plays nicely with LÖVE. *Should* work like the original.
 If not, please do tell me.

 ## Usage